 - the elderly

-- patients with atopy (seasonal allergies, hay fever, asthma, and eczema)
+- atopic patients (seasonal allergies, hay fever, asthma, and eczema)

-- people with serious diseases, including HIV infection/AIDS and various types of cancer
+- people with diseases, including HIV infection/AIDS and various types of cancer

 - pregnant women

 Finding the cause of the itching is the cornerstone of treatment.

 If a drug reaction is suspected, switching to a different medication may be helpful to reduce the pruritus.